-In order to provide more individualized feedback following most exams, students will receive individual feedback sheets that will detail the student's progress towards achievement of the course/module objectives.
+Following most exams, students will receive individual feedback sheets that detail the student's progress towards achievement of the course/module objectives.

-- Any competency points gained from the CBL End of Module Exam count towards the required number of competencies for the CBL module.
-Please see the Case-Based Learning Module section for further details. - The Foundations I Final exam is a cumulative exam and tests clinical application of content from Foundations I. It is modeled on the national exam at the end of medical school, the MCCQE part 1 exam, and consists of a series of clinical vignettes that test a student's ability to diagnose, investigate, and treat various health conditions.
+Questions with competency points associated are marked as either a 0 (competency NOT met) or a 1 (competency met).
+Grades are assigned according to a rubric, where inadequate answers are associated with a grade of 0 (no competency point awarded) and adequate or excellent answers are awarded 1 (one competency point awarded).
+The Foundations I Final exam is a cumulative exam and tests clinical application of content from Foundations I. It is modeled on the national exam at the end of medical school, the MCCQE part 1 exam, and consists of a series of clinical vignettes that test a student's ability to diagnose, investigate, and treat various health conditions.
 Question styles may include: short answer, multiple choice, extended multiple choice, fill-in-the-blank, and matching.
 A minimum score of 60% on the Foundations I Final Exam is required for successful course completion.